Google Brain: Google Translate

-The Google Brain team contributed to the Google Translate project by employing a new deep learning system that combines artificial neural networks with vast databases of multilingual texts.
+The Google Brain contributed to the Google Translate project by employing a new deep learning system that combines artificial neural networks with vast databases of multilingual texts.
 In September 2016, Google Neural Machine Translation (GNMT) was launched, an end-to-end learning framework, able to learn from a large number of examples.
 Previously, Google Translate's Phrase-Based Machine Translation (PBMT) approach would statistically analyze word by word and try to match corresponding words in other languages without considering the surrounding phrases in the sentence.
 But rather than choosing a replacement for each individual word in the desired language, GNMT evaluates word segments in the context of the rest of the sentence to choose more accurate replacements.
 Compared to older PBMT models, the GNMT model scored a 24% improvement in similarity to human translation, with a 60% reduction in errors.
 The GNMT has also shown significant improvement for notoriously difficult translations, like Chinese to English.

 While the introduction of the GNMT has increased the quality of Google Translate's translations for the pilot languages, it was very difficult to create such improvements for all of its 103 languages.
 Addressing this problem, the Google Brain Team was able to develop a Multilingual GNMT system, which extended the previous one by enabling translations between multiple languages.
 Furthermore, it allows for Zero-Shot Translations, which are translations between two languages that the system has never explicitly seen before.
 Google announced that Google Translate can now also translate without transcribing, using neural networks.
 This means that it is possible to translate speech in one language directly into text in another language, without first transcribing it to text.

 According to the Researchers at Google Brain, this intermediate step can be avoided using neural networks.
 In order for the system to learn this, they exposed it to many hours of Spanish audio together with the corresponding English text.
 The different layers of neural networks, replicating the human brain, were able to link the corresponding parts and subsequently manipulate the audio waveform until it was transformed to English text.
 Another drawback of the GNMT model is that it causes the time of translation to increase exponentially with the number of words in the sentence.
 This caused the Google Brain Team to add 2000 more processors to ensure the new translation process would still be fast and reliable.